mmitsui/info-seeking-intentions/README.md

 # Characterizing and Evaluating Whole Session Interactive Information Retrieval
-The following repository is code from the Information Seeking Intentions study (http://inforetrieval.org/iir/)
+The following repository is code from the Information Seeking Intentions study (http://inforetrieval.org/iir/).
+This page is about the client-server data collection code for our user studies.
+For a description of the analysis code, see TBD.

 # Table of Contents
 1. [About the Project](#about-the-project)